psx95/learning-go/error-management/errors.md

 ### Errors in Go
 Errors in Go are unexpected situation that may arise when running an application.
-It is reasonable to expect errors especially when running an application at scale - for instace, a web server serving millions of requests.
+It is reasonable to expect errors especially when running an application at scale - for instance, a web server serving millions of requests.
 "Errors are Values" - in Go, errors should be treated as legitimate values returned from a function and should therefore not be ignored.
 Instead, it is better if these errors are handled immediately.
 Handling errors immediately leads to a more stable production code and increases error visibility in the program.

 #### Error handling